Odisha govt must check caste-based atrocities: Athawale | Politics

 He suggested that the administration could come up with a job scheme to encourage inter-caste marriages.

-Athawale pointed out that the ministry provided Rs 2.5 lakh through Dr Ambedkar Foundation for inter-caste marriages.
+Athawale pointed out that the ministry provided Rs 2.5 lakh as incentive through Dr Ambedkar Foundation for every inter-caste marriage.

-The Odisha government needed to promote its schemes for the marginalised sections, he added.
+The Odisha government needed to promote its programmes for the marginalised sections, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)